Coconut Matcha Latte Recipe (Dairy Free, Vegan)

-Matcha tends to be a bit expensive, but my recipe for the latte only uses 1/2 teaspoon of matcha at a time, so your matcha should go a long way with this recipe.
+- Matcha tends to be a bit expensive, but the recipe for the latte only uses 1/2 teaspoon of matcha at a time, so your matcha powder should go a long way with this recipe.
+Read more about the potential health benefits of matcha, including helping with weight loss!

 To transform matcha into something creamy and delicious, you’ll need to blend it with coconut butter and coconut sugar (or your favorite sugar-free alternative).